-When the Fragment Number subfield is 0, Tthe Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame is 8 octets in length and is used to indicate the received status of up to 64 MSDUs and A-MSDUs.
+[CID97]When the B0 of the Fragment Number subfield is 0, the Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame is used to indicate the receive status of up to 64 or 256 MSDUs and A-MSDUs depending upon the value of B2-B1 in the Fragment Number subfield as shown in the Table 9-x.
 Each bit that is equal to 1 in the compressed Block Ack Bitmap field acknowledges the successful reception of a single MSDU or A-MSDU in the order of sequence number, with the first bit of the Block Ack Bitmap field corresponding to the MSDU or A-MSDU with the sequence number that matches the value of the Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield.

-When the Fragment Number subfield is 1, the Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame is used to indicate the receive status of up to 16 MSDUs and A-MSDUs.
+When [CID1806] the B0 of the Fragment Number subfield is 1, the Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame is used to indicate the receive status of up to 16 or 64 MSDUs and A-MSDUs depending upon the value of B2-B1 in the Fragment Number subfield as shown in the Table 9-x.
 Bit position n of the Block Ack Bitmap field, if equal to 1, acknowledges receipt of an MPDU with sequence number value, SN and fragment number value, FN with n equal to 4 × (SN – SSN) + FN, where SSN is the value of the Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield and the operations on the sequence numbers are performed modulo 4096.
 When bit position n of the Block Ack Bitmap field is equal to 0 it indicates that the MPDU has not been received.

-NOTE—When the Fragment Number subfield is equal to 1 then the Block Ack Bitmap field is split into 16 subbitmaps, each of which indicates receive status for 4 fragments of each of the 16 MSDUs.
+NOTE—When the [CID1808] B0 of the Fragment Number subfield is equal to 1 then the [CID1139] Block Ack Bitmap field is split into [CID1809] (BA Bitmap length/4) subbitmaps, each of which indicates receive status for [CID1270] up to 4 fragments of each of the MSDUs as indicated in the table 9-x.
+[CID1275] For an A-MSDU, only the first bit of the subbitmap is used, as fragmentation is not allowed in an A-MSDU.